Yorketown, New Jersey

-Yorketown is an unincorporated community and census-designated place (CDP) within Manalapan Township, in Monmouth County, New Jersey, United States.
-At the 2020 census, the CDP's population was 6,739.
+Yorketown is an unincorporated community and census-designated place (CDP) within Manalapan Township, in Monmouth County, in the U.S. state of New Jersey.
+As of the 2020 census, the CDP's population was 6,617.

 Geography

+Yorketown is close to the northwestern border of Monmouth County and is in the northern part of Manalapan Township.
+It is bordered to the southwest by the borough of Englishtown.
+It is 5 mi northwest of Freehold, the Monmouth county seat, and 4 mi southwest of Robertsville.